bucanero/apollo-ps4/docs/usage.md

 3. The star.
 (Located on the left when applicable)
 * The star shows up on the left of a save by clicking the touchpad while a save is highlighted which selects it, multiple saves can be selected.
 4. Warning sign in red with "!"
-* This usually indicates that the savedata is not in the appropriate folder structure and or location or is from higher firmware on which the keys have changed. (--- Encrypted save requires fimrware ???---)
+* This usually indicates that the savedata is not in the appropriate folder structure and or location or is from higher firmware on which the keys have changed. (--- Encrypted save requires firmware ???---)

 ## Save Data Options
 * While accessing  USB Saves/HDD Saves submenus and Save file submenus you will see the following options.